th2-net/th2-codec-csv/README.md

-# Csv codec (3.2.1)
+# Csv codec (4.0.0)
 ## Description
 Designed for decode csv raw messages from csv reader to the parsed messages.
+It is based on [th2-codec](https://github.com/th2-net/th2-codec).
+You can find additional information [here](https://github.com/th2-net/th2-codec/blob/master/README.md)

 ## Decoding

 The codec decodes each raw message in the received batch.
-Each raw message might contains several line in CSV format.
+Each raw message might contain several line in CSV format.
 If the default header parameter is not set the codec trites the first line from the raw message as a header.
 Otherwise, the default header will be used for decoding the rest of data.

 If no data was decoded from raw message, the message will be skipped, and an error event will be reported.

+**NOTE: the encoding is not supported**.

 ## Decode Example